Comparison of Discrete Variable and Continuous Variable Quantum Key Distribution Protocols with Phase Noise in the Thermal-Loss Channel: Introduction

 \section{Introduction}

 Quantum key distribution (QKD) enables the sharing of keys between two parties, Alice and Bob.
 Once a quantum secret key is established, it can later be used by both parties to unlock encrypted communication with total confidentiality.
 In fact, this form of communication is guaranteed to be secure against an eavesdropper, Eve, by the laws of quantum physics.
-QKD has become a viable cyber security technology with increasing interest across government agencies and commercial corporations \cite{nedapredict}.
-The first proposed QKD protocol based on discrete-variables (DV) uses two polarization bases, which was named after the authors Bennett \& Brassard, is BB84.
-This protocol and its three polarization bases variant, the six-state protocol, rely on the use of single-photon states and remain robust QKD protocols to this day \cite{BENNETT20147,simplebb84}.
-Fifteen years afterward, QKD was extended to continuous-variables (CV), which was initially based on entangled multi-photon two-mode squeezed states (TMSV) and the use of low-noise coherent detection \cite{timsqueeze,ralph2000,hillery2000}.
-An equivalent scheme\textemdash the squeezed-state protocol\textemdash only requiring preparation of modulated squeezed states was proposed shortly afterward \cite{assche2001}.
-Subsequently, the GG02 \cite{gross1,gross2,cvhet} with reverse reconciliation\textemdash proposed by Grosshans \& Grangier\textemdash and the SRLL02 \cite{silberhorn} protocol based on Gaussian modulation of coherent states eliminated the need for preparing experimentally challenging squeezed states.
-Although coherent-state protocols are experimentally more accessible \cite{Wang:19}, the squeezed-state protocol remains relevant due to its ideally better performance and compatibility with certain quantum repeater architectures \cite{Pirandola20}.
+QKD has become a viable cyber-security technology with increasing interest across government agencies and commercial corporations \cite{nedapredict}.

+The first proposed QKD protocol was based on discrete variables (DV) using two polarization bases, now known as BB84 after its authors Bennett \& Brassard \cite{BENNETT20147}.
+BB84 and its three-polarization-basis variant, the six-state (6S) protocol, rely on the use of single-photon states and remain robust QKD protocols to this day \cite{BENNETT20147,simplebb84}.
+Fifteen years afterward, QKD was extended to continuous variables (CV), initially using entangled multi-photon two-mode squeezed states (TMSV) with low-noise coherent detection \cite{timsqueeze,ralph2000,hillery2000}.
+An equivalent scheme known as the squeezed-state protocol was proposed shortly afterwards \cite{assche2001}, requiring preparation only of modulated squeezed states.
+Subsequently, the GG02 protocol \cite{gross1,gross2,cvhet} with reverse reconciliation and the SRLL02 protocol \cite{silberhorn} based on Gaussian modulation of coherent states eliminated the need for preparing experimentally-challenging squeezed states \cite{Wang:19}.
+However, the squeezed-state protocol remains relevant due to its ideally better performance and compatibility with certain quantum repeater architectures \cite{Pirandola20}.